 - Weight loss.
-If you’re losing weight while pregnant, it could be due to HG.
+It could be due to HG if you’re losing weight while pregnant.
 This is serious and should be treated immediately.

 - Not being able to keep down liquids or food.
-If you’re vomiting so much that you can’t keep anything down, this is a sign of HG and should be treated right away.
+If you’re vomiting so much that you can’t keep anything down, this is a sign of HG and should be treated immediately.

 - Low urine output.
 Frequent urination causes dehydration.
 It also means that your body isn’t getting enough fluid from what you are drinking.

 - Feeling faint or dizzy.
 This is due to the lack of nutrients in your body because they are being expelled through vomiting.
 It can also cause you to feel weak and tired.